NectarSun/nectarsun-update-package/README.md

 ![ESP pinout][esp-pinout]

->VERY IMPORTANT!
-The TX pin on the USB-to-Serial connects to the RX pin on ESP, and the RX pin on the USB-to-Serial connects to the TX pin, like so:

 ```
+Connection diagram:

 USB-to-serial         ESP(Nectarsun)
 ************************************
 GND   -------------------------- GND
 TX    --------------------------  RX
 RX    --------------------------  TX
 GPIO0 -------------------------- GND

+Other pins are not used.
 ```

+>VERY IMPORTANT!
+The TX connects to RX and the RX pin connects to TX.

 >Please note that the `GPIO-0` pin on J17 port connects to the `GND` pin on the J11 port (or it can be any other `GND` pin on the board).